Yuezi-1223/yuezi.github.io/backup/Study Note - Ethnic Divisions and Segregation, Harvard 2023.md

 > [!NOTE]
 > What is similar and what is different about the relationships of ethnicity with language and with religion?
 > ### Similar:
-> - Religion sometimes serves as a marker of ethnicity, but the two do not fully overlap.
+> - Religion sometimes serves as a marker of ethnicity, but the two **do not fully overlap**.
-> - Highlighting religious differences is a political processes (e.g., to justify claims for material, political, or symbolic resources)
+> - Highlighting religious differences is a political processes _(e.g., to justify claims for material, political, or symbolic resources)_
 > ### Difference:
 > - Sometimes, religion becomes a trans-ethnic or trans-national identity.
 > - Religions provide materials for thick ethnic (or national) identities: idioms, myths, and symbols that add moral and affective load to group membership.
-> - Religious organizations participate in ethnic (or national) identity construction and Socialization.
+> - Religious organizations participate in ethnic (or national) identity **construction and socialization**.

 ## Further viewpoints
 - Culture marks ethnic boundaries, but it also gives content and meaning to **identities** _(“thick identity”)_.